 Step 3: Where to source products to sell on Facebook

 Now that you’ve got an idea of what will sell on Facebook, how do you actually get your hands on these products?
 In general, sourcing products for Facebook is similar to sourcing products for eBay.
-The best way, in my opinion, is to go the retail arbitrage route, so we’ll start with that.
-But there are a few other methods I want to discuss.
+The best way, in my opinion, is to go the retail arbitrage route.

 Resell products from retail stores